 - 1.1.
 Prepare a demonstration of a technical job skill that lasts five to seven minutes. - 1.2.
-Organize the demonstration in a logical and coherent manner.
+Organize the demonstration logically and coherently.

 JSDA 2.0 - Deliver the presentation in a professional manner meeting the standards outlined by the technical committee.